 Ever wondered about or wanted to pursue scientific research in a provincial park?
 Today’s post from Northwest Zone Ecologist Intern Lindsey Boyd and Northwest Senior Assistant Zone Ecologist Evan McCaul should answer your questions.

 Spread throughout Ontario, our 340 provincial parks protect 8.27 million hectares of land and 1.3 million hectares of lakes and rivers.
+There are also 295 conservation reserves that form a protected areas network along with parks.
 From mosses to moose, protected areas provide endless research topics and opportunities.

-Scientifically speaking, provincial parks are an excellent place to conduct research.
-Parks can be used as a reference site to measure natural conditions within a broader landscape study, or provide an excellent place to study climate effects on species and systems in a place with fewer human pressures like roads or high levels of noise, light, and air pollution.
+Scientifically speaking, protected areas are an excellent place to conduct research.
+They can be used as a reference site to measure natural conditions within a broader landscape study, or provide an excellent place to study climate effects on species and systems in a place with fewer human pressures like roads or high levels of noise, light, and air pollution.

 So you want to do research in a provincial park?